Posted on

 Fixing a skipped heading level can be as easy as changing the heading.
 For example, if it goes from heading 2 to heading 4, change the heading 4 to a heading 3.

-If you’re using headings to make text larger, instead, use CSS to make larger text.
-Or, if you use a CMS, look to see if there are text size fields to make the paragraph text bigger.
+If you’re using headings to make text larger, use CSS instead.
+Or, if you use a CMS, there are usually text size fields to make the paragraph text bigger.

 Back to top